Revelstoke Generating Station Unit 6 Project

 We're proposing to add a sixth generating unit into an empty bay at Revelstoke Dam to increase our capacity to meet increasing demand for electricity.

-We're working to advance the addition of the sixth and final generating unit at Revelstoke Generating Station to support electrification, the addition of renewable energy sources to our system, and to meet peak demand.
+We're working to advance the addition of the sixth and final generating unit at Revelstoke Generating Station to support electrification and the addition of renewable energy sources to our system, and to meet peak demand.

 What's new